ShaikhaDAAHTest/shaikhadaahtest.github.io/_pages/chbtn.md

 The Cambodian word cloud reflects Cambodia's rich historical and cultural heritage.
-Words like "Angkor" and "Wat" point to the iconic temple complexes of the ancient Khmer empire (Reynolds, 2023).
-"Rubbing," could be alluding to the popular technique of reproducing engraved designs, implies an interest in capturing and preserving the intricate details of Cambodian art. "elephant," "demon," "humans," and "dancing" are seen immediately when Cambodian artwork is searched up on the website, as most of the collection appears to be depicting scenes from ancient Cambodian stories or religious rituals.
+Words like "Angkor" and "Wat" point to the iconic temple complexes of the ancient Khmer empire. [^1] "Rubbing," could be alluding to the popular technique of reproducing engraved designs, implies an interest in capturing and preserving the intricate details of Cambodian art. "elephant," "demon," "humans," and "dancing" are seen immediately when Cambodian artwork is searched up on the website, as most of the collection appears to be depicting scenes from ancient Cambodian stories or religious rituals.

 The frequent terms "Black," "white," "curved lines," "space," and "rectilinear" in the Czech word cloud point towards a strong emphasis on abstract, and perhaps modern or contemporary art forms.
 Terms like "four" and "stories" may hint at narrative techniques or the frequent use of seriality in the artworks.

 The emphasis in the Netherlandish word cloud is clearly religious, with words such as "Saint," "Christ," "Angel," and "Virgin."
-This aligns with the historical importance of religious scenes in Netherlandish art, especially during the Renaissance period (Netherlandish Renaissance Art, n.d.).
-Words like "Jacob," "Abraham," "Joseph," and "Creation" allude to biblical stories, indicating that these themes were frequently depicted in the artworks from this region.
+This aligns with the historical importance of religious scenes in Netherlandish art, especially during the Renaissance period. [^2] Words like "Jacob," "Abraham," "Joseph," and "Creation" allude to biblical stories, indicating that these themes were frequently depicted in the artworks from this region.

 Overall, these acquisition trends might suggest that while certain cultures like the Netherlandish have consistently been popular, others like the Cambodian and Czech have had moments of heightened interest.

+[^1]: Reynolds, F. E. (2023, September 29).
+Angkor | History, Location, & Facts | Britannica. https://www.britannica.com/place/Angkor
+[^2]: Netherlandish Renaissance Art. (n.d.).
+Retrieved October 2, 2023, from http://www.visual-arts-cork.com/history-of-art/netherlandish-renaissance.htm